dinaTheo/StreamflowForecastingNN-DynFus/README.md

 ## Stage 2: Data preprocessing and model development

 The data coming from the previous stage saved on **Data/Final-data/** is to be used as inputs to the models.
-All the models used can be found in the **Models/** folder (`.py` scripts).
-When the models in this folder are run, they are outputting the predictions on the **Results/Saved-from-run-models** folder.
+All the models can be found on the **Models/** folder (`.py` scripts).
+When the models are run, they are outputting their corresponding predictions on the **Results/Saved-from-run-models** folder.

 ## Stage 3: Results

-On the **Results** folder, the `.ipynb` files using the saved predictions from the models (on **Results/Saved-from-run-models/**) are to used produce any visuals/graphs/table info.
+On the **Results** folder, the `.ipynb` files use the saved predictions from the models (on **Results/Saved-from-run-models/**) to produce any visuals/graphs/table info.

 ## Stage 4: Explainability

-Finally, on the **XAI/** folder, the `.py` script for the KernelSHAP explainability method that can be used in the same models is being provided.
+Finally, on the **XAI/** folder, the `.py` script for the KernelSHAP explainability method used to the save models is being provided.